Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 Pharmaceuticals and biotech companies continue to deliver some ground-breaking treatments, as they push the frontiers of medical science.
 Oncology and Neurology continue to garner a major share of R&D spending.

-Oncology remains one of the largest market opportunities for pharma with Merck's drug Keytruda and Bristol-Myers Squibb's drugs Revlimid and Opdivo being the highest revenue drugs for cancer.
-Bristol Myers, Novartis, and Johnson & Johnson are some of the companies pursuing the CAR-T cancer treatment approach.
+Oncology remains one of the largest market opportunities for pharma with Merck's (MRK) drug Keytruda and Bristol-Myers Squibb's (BMY) drugs Revlimid and Opdivo being the highest revenue drugs for cancer.
+Bristol Myers, Novartis, and Johnson & Johnson (JNJ) are some of the companies pursuing the CAR-T cancer treatment approach.

 Pharmaceuticals continue to face challenges from low R&D returns and patent cliffs.
 This will push the cash-rich pharma group to target acquisitions this year more aggressively as economic clarity improves.